 5 Ways to Create a Calmer, Peaceful Home

-Creating spaces in your home that are not only functional for daily routines but incorporate what you are most passionate about is vital.
-Your home is your sanctuary, and if it doesn't feel that way right now, here's five easy ways to create a calm and peaceful home.
+Creating spaces in your home that are functional for daily routines but incorporate what you are most passionate about is vital.
+Your home is your sanctuary, and if it doesn't feel that way right now, here are five easy ways to create a calm and peaceful home.

-One of my core values within my interior design business is to always cultivate calm and beautiful spaces.
-In today's hectic world, we have so many chaotic situation's and stressful factors that we cannot always control.
+One of my core values within my interior design business is always to cultivate calm and beautiful spaces.
+In today's hectic world, we have so many chaotic situations and stressful factors that we cannot always control.
 But where you begin and end your day, your living space should not contribute to that stress!
-Creating spaces in your home that are not only functional for daily routines but incorporate what you are most passionate about is vital.
-Your home is your sanctuary, and if it doesn't feel that way right now, here's five easy ways to create a calm and peaceful home.
+Creating spaces in your home that are functional for daily routines but incorporate what you are most passionate about is vital.
+Your home is your sanctuary, and if it doesn't feel that way right now, here are five easy ways to create a calm and peaceful home.

 1. Create a Space for Stress Relieving Activities

-One of the biggest challenges is we all get too busy to set aside time to do the activities that we love.
-By making a space intended specifically to practice our stress-soothing habits, it serves as a physical reminder and helps us to maintain the motivation to keep these habits alive!
+One of the biggest challenges is that we all get too busy to set aside time to do the activities we love.
+Making a space intended specifically to practice our stress-soothing habits serves as a physical reminder and helps us maintain the motivation to keep these habits alive!

-In my bedroom, I have a cozy corner that I designed for myself individually to practice yoga every day.
+I have a cozy corner in my bedroom that I designed for myself individually to practice yoga every day.
 As a mother, wife, and business owner, it's very easy to lose sight of what makes me happy.
-By having this space in my bedroom, I see it every day when I wake up and when I go to sleep, so it motivates me to take a little time for myself.
+By having this space in my bedroom, I see it every day when I wake up and go to sleep, so it motivates me to take a little time for myself.